dragorosson/heatdev/README.md

 3. Install Heat, specifying what directory to install in:

+  **Note:** You must specify an existing branch.
+The installer will not run heat-build.
+Instead, create a build using Jenkins.

   **Note:** Using a new directory installs fresh, while using an existing directory will be update the install in there.
   ```
   cd ~/heatdev